 A study calculated that we use around 4% of the world’s petroleum to make plastic and another 4% to power plastic manufacturing processes.

 It might sound like little, but from 1950 to 2012, plastics production increased – from about 1.7 million tons to nearly 300 million tons per year.

 Worldwide, an enormous amount of plastic waste is disposed of in landfills, where it takes valuable space.

-What’s even worse, a massive amount of this plastic waste (~40%) is single-use packaging.
+Even worse, a massive amount of this plastic waste (~40%) is single-use packaging.

-So, we waste tons of resources and energy to use things ONCE and to dispose of them afterward.
+So, we waste tons of resources and energy to use things ONCE and dispose of them afterward.